AerCap Holdings N.V. (AER) Beta Value: Understanding the Market Risk

 The price-to-earnings ratio for AerCap Holdings N.V.
-(NYSE: AER) is above average at 8.23x.
+(NYSE: AER) is above average at 8.32x.
 The 36-month beta value for AER is also noteworthy at 1.99.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored